First-order Sobolev spaces, self-similar energies and energy measures on the Sierpi\'{n}ski carpet: The attainment problem for Ahlfors regular conformal dimension on the Sierpi n ski Sierpinski carpet

 The original definition of \emph{Loewner spaces} due to Heinonen and Koskela \cite[Definition 3.1]{HK98} is based on lower bounds on modulus.
 However, this gives an equivalent one by virtue of \cite[Theorems 5.7 and 5.12]{HK98}.
 This celebrated work identified Loewner spaces as the abstract setting where much of the nice properties of quasiconformal maps on Euclidean spaces are available.

 The next result is an observation due to Cheeger and Eriksson-Bique \cite{CE}.
-It states that any metric and measure attaining the Ahlfors regular conformal dimension is a Loewner space.
-We recall this short argument as it plays a key role in rest of this section. \begin{prop} [{\cite[\textsection 1.6]{CE}}] Let $(K, \metric, \measure)$ be the planar Sierpi\'{n}ski carpet in Definition \ref{defn.PSC}.
+It states that, for a metric measure space satisfying the combinatorial Loewner property, any metric and measure attaining the Ahlfors regular conformal dimension yields a Loewner space.
+We recall this short argument as it plays a key role in rest of this section. \begin{prop} [{\cite[\textsection 1.6]{CE}}] Let $(K, \metric, \measure)$ be the planar Sierpi\'{n}ski carpet in Definition \hyperref[it:PSCbasic]{\ref{defn.PSC}}.
 Suppose that the Ahlfors regular conformal dimension of $(K, \metric, \measure)$ ($\dim_{\on{ARC}}$ for short) is attained, i.e., there exists a metric $\Lmetric \in \mathcal{J}(K, \metric)$ equipped with a $\dim_{\on{ARC}}$-Ahlfors regular measure $\Lmeasure$ with respect to $\Lmetric$.
-Then $(K, \Lmetric, \Lmeasure)$ is a $\dim_{\on{ARC}}$-Loewner space.
-Conversely, every Loewner space attains the Ahlfors regular conformal dimension. \end{prop} \begin{proof} This result follows from the $\dim_{\on{ARC}}$-combinatorial Loewner property of PSC, which is proved in \cite[Theorem 4.1]{BK13}.
+Then $(K, \Lmetric, \Lmeasure)$ is a $\dim_{\on{ARC}}$-Loewner space. \end{prop} \begin{proof} This result follows from the $\dim_{\on{ARC}}$-combinatorial Loewner property of PSC, which is proved in \cite[Theorem 4.1]{BK13}.
 As explained in \cite[\textsection 1.6]{CE}, $\dim_{\on{ARC}}$-combinatorial Loewner property along with $\dim_{\on{ARC}}$-Ahlfors regularity implies $\dim_{\on{ARC}}$-Loewner property in the sense of \cite[(3.2)]{HK98}.
-This is due to a result of Ha\"issinky \cite[Proposition B.2]{Hai09} comparing combinatorial and continuous versions of modulus and a different equivalent definition of the Loewner property in Heinonen and Koskela's celebrated work \cite[Definition 3.1, Theorems 5.12 and 5.7]{HK98}.
-Heinonen attributes the converse result to Bonk and Tyson \cite[Theorem 15.10]{Bon} (see also \cite{Tys98}). \end{proof}
+This is due to a result of Ha\"issinky \cite[Proposition B.2]{Hai09} comparing combinatorial and continuous versions of modulus and a different equivalent definition of the Loewner property in Heinonen and Koskela's celebrated work \cite[Definition 3.1, Theorems 5.12 and 5.7]{HK98}. \end{proof}